 From September 2008 through June 2011, Jesse was an artist in residence at the 14th Street Y in Manhattan as part of LABA, a laboratory for new Jewish culture.
-He has been commissioned to create original choreographic works for numerous college programs in the US and Israel.
-Jesse was the recipient of a 2006-2007 Dorot Fellowship in Israel enabling him to study the relationship between political conflict and choreography.
-Jesse was a performer with the Shen Wei Dance Arts Company (NYC/2001-2006), and the Inbal Pinto Dance Company (Tel Aviv/2008).
-Jesse has also performed in the work of Faye Driscoll (NYC/2010-2015) and works as an artistic advisor/dramaturge for her current projects.
-Jesse currently performs in the work of Netta Yerushalmy (NYC/since 2009).
-Jesse has previously taught at Bard College, the American Dance Festival, Hollins University, Pomona College, and the University of the Americas Puebla (Mexico) as well as at festivals in Japan, Korea, and Russia.
+He was the recipient of a 2006-2007 Dorot Fellowship in Israel which enabled him to research relationships between political conflict, resistance and choreographic practice.
 Jesse received an MFA in Dance from Hollins University/The American Dance Festival (2008) and a BA from Pomona College (2000).